-The invention of the Internet has created quite the juxtaposition for job seekers today.
+The invention of the internet has created quite the juxtaposition for job seekers today.
 The dramatic increase in accessibility to jobs worldwide has also meant an exponential increase in applications to each position advertised.
 In the 1990s, companies would receive approximately 30 applications per role.
-This is no longer the case.
+Now with social media and online job portals, this is no longer the case.
 “Depending on the role, we can receive anywhere between 130 and 1000 applications to the positions we advertise online,” says Toby Simpson, Managing Director of The Gulf Recruitment Group in Dubai.

 The stiff competition ultimately means job seekers must make use of all the resources and tools at their fingertips to get ahead.
 And in today’s world, one of the most powerful tools job seekers can use is social media.

 Social media is great when it comes to helping job seekers get hired in two ways.
 Firstly, it can help you to identify job opportunities with your desired employers.
 Secondly, it can help increase your visibility to potential employers: directly bringing your personal brand and the significant value you can add to their business to their awareness.

 Social media can be a valuable tool in discovering potential job openings.
 However, to make the best use of it, you need to create a target list of companies first.
 Identify say 20 companies you would like to work for and start following them on all of their social media sites.
 LinkedIn, Facebook, Pinterest, Twitter etc. Once you have done this, you will be able to use it to find potential job openings in three ways: